 While there are no limits to the number of attempts an applicant can take to successfully complete the exam question, you are encouraged to not answer the exam questions until confident you have spent sufficient time on the module and have had an opportunity to review the documents referenced in each lesson.

 Applicants must correctly answer all questions (100%) to successfully complete the Jurisprudence Course.
 It takes about four hours to complete, but you can log in and out, and finish it at your own pace.
 All submitted answers will be saved in the system.

 Please note that the Jurisprudence handbook has recently been updated.

-To access the Jurisprudence e-Learning module and exam you will require a user ID and password.
+To access the Jurisprudence e-Learning module and examination a user ID and password will be required.

 To successfully complete the e-Learning module, you must answer all the questions correctly.
 Once you have successfully completed the module, save and print a copy of your certificate of completion for your records.